pixelchrome/netappdvp/README.md

-# NetApp Docker Volume Plugin
+# NetApp Docker Volume Plugin for Raspberry Pi

 The NetApp Docker Volume Plugin (nDVP) provides direct integration with the Docker ecosystem for NetApp's SolidFire, ONTAP, and E-series storage platforms.
 The nDVP package supports the provisioning and management of storage resources from  storage platforms to Docker hosts.